cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyWebhook.python.md

 - *Type:* str

-The ID of the webhook.
+The unique webhook ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/webhook#id DataLaunchdarklyWebhook#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/data-sources/webhook#id DataLaunchdarklyWebhook#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `name`<sup>Optional</sup> <a name="name" id="@cdktf/provider-launchdarkly.dataLaunchdarklyWebhook.DataLaunchdarklyWebhook.Initializer.parameter.name"></a>

-- *Type:* str

-A human-readable name for your webhook.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/webhook#name DataLaunchdarklyWebhook#name}

----

-##### `secret`<sup>Optional</sup> <a name="secret" id="@cdktf/provider-launchdarkly.dataLaunchdarklyWebhook.DataLaunchdarklyWebhook.Initializer.parameter.secret"></a>

-- *Type:* str

-If sign is true, and the secret attribute is omitted, LaunchDarkly will automatically generate a secret for you.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/webhook#secret DataLaunchdarklyWebhook#secret}

 ---